-I’m a Celtic-at-heart Londoner descended from a long line of Irish folk, which may be why I sometimes sneak off from my latest novel to indulge my other love, writing poems (published under another name), preferably with a bar of Lindt mint chocolate.
+I’m a Celtic-at-heart Londoner descended from a long line of Irish folk.
+This must be why I sometimes sneak off from my latest novel to indulge my other love, writing poems (published under another name), preferably with a bar of chocolate.

 My first degree, a BSc in Physics and Astrophysics, wasn’t so useful.
 But it impresses most people far more 🙂

-Lately I have forsaken the office to work on getting my three novels finished and published – and, much more importantly – go on long walks with H, who lives to play, chew, lick and romp.
+A few years ago I gave up journalism and other stuff to work on getting my novel finished and published – and, much more importantly – go on long walks with the dog, who lives to play, chew, lick and romp.
 He doesn’t angst about goals not met, things not done or too much time spent doing the wrong things in the wrong way.
 I’m learning a lot from him.
-(Though my favourite fantasy right now is setting off to innumerable distant places for an unspecified period with a backpack and a few good books sans dog…)
+(Though my favourite fantasy is setting off to innumerable distant places for an unspecified period with a backpack and a few good books, sans dog…)

 This blog will, if all goes well, share my meanderings towards my goal of becoming an author.
-It will also contain thoughts on books, publishing, authors and the writing process, interspersed with random reflections on life and the importance of furry friends.
+It will also contain thoughts on books I’ve read and on being an author in today’s world, interspersed with short stories, poetry, guest posts, topics that interest me from psychology to nuclear war, bits about my book(s), random reflections on life and the importance of furry friends.

 OK, at long last I can proudly say I’m an author! (cue balloons & other silly emojis that don’t show up here) My debut novel Blind Side came out with Unbound in July 2016 and was the first title on their digital list.
 The process of getting published has been eye-opening to say the least – much of the pleasure and (let’s be honest) pain is covered in various blog posts.